Are you ready to start building a brand or take it to another level? Then it's time to create a new content strategy for LinkedIn!

 That said, adding a few hashtags to posts is still a relevant practice, especially for influencers.
 This is because hashtags allow you to essentially label a post under a certain category, which can help boost its ability to pop up on the top of searches (SEO).

-For your LinkedIn posts you don't need to go crazy but simply add a couple of relevant terms.
+For best LinkedIn posts you don't need to go crazy but simply add a couple of relevant terms.

 You can add things like #startup, #sales, #b2b, #marketing, #thoughtleadership, etc. based on what your post concerns!